Pierrequiroulenamasspamouss/Blue_Bridge/README.md

+FOR ME WHEN I WILL RESTART THE PROJECT:
+--> i started implementing https but the issue is that the certificates seem to not work.
+--> LOGCAT :
+NearbyUsersScreen       com.wellconnect.wellmonitoring       E  Error fetching nearby users: java.security.cert.CertPathValidatorException: Trust anchor for certification path not found.
+--> this is to fix but for now, I have to STUDY and SLEEP -->also it seems those :
+    import com.google.android.gms.location.LocationServices
+    import com.google.android.gms.location.Priority
+are not recognized by Android Studio HOWEVER the project builds so I don't care.
+I'll fix it later. to change the address it goes to fetch the data, change the GeneralIp in app/src/main/res/values/strings.xml

 # WellConnect - Community Water Well Monitoring

 WellConnect is an Android application designed to help communities in Africa monitor and manage their water wells efficiently.
 The app facilitates communication between community members, tracks water consumption, and provides real-time information about nearby wells and users.